 The Blue Lagoon

 This huge geothermal spa is undoubtedly one of the most popular attractions in Iceland.
-In fact, it’s so popular you now have to book in advance just to secure your spot.
+In fact, the Blue Lagoon is so popular you now have to book in advance just to secure your spot.
 The milky blue waters combine with the silica mud to make the Blue Lagoon a bathing experience unlike any other.

 It’s located in the middle of a lava field providing bathers with an out-of-this-world backdrop they surely can’t get in their hometown (unless of course they’re from Iceland!).
 Especially if you have decided to brave the hike up to the volcano, this is the perfect way to relax and rest your muscles afterwards!